-Every physical sector of the device has a corresponding single-bit Sector Protection Register that is used to control the software protection of a sector.
-Upon device power-up or after a device reset, each Sector Protection Register will default to the logical "1" state indicating that all sectors are protected and cannot be programmed or erased.
+Every physical 64-Kbyte sector of the device has a corresponding single-bit Sector Protection Register that is used to control the software protection of a sector.
+Upon device power-up, each Sector Protection Register will default to the logical "1" state indicating that all sectors are protected and cannot be programmed or erased.